Highlights from the Ratings and Financial Report for Affirm Holdings Inc. (AFRM)

 AFRM’s Market Performance

-AFRM stocks went up by 7.20% for the week, with a monthly drop of -25.28% and a quarterly performance of -54.22%, while its annual performance rate touched -69.89%.
-The volatility ratio for the week stands at 10.22% while the volatility levels for the past 30 days are set at 12.61% for Affirm Holdings Inc. The simple moving average for the period of the last 20 days is -16.13% for AFRM stocks with a simple moving average of -75.09% for the last 200 days.
+AFRM stocks went up by 39.23% for the week, with a monthly jump of 12.14% and a quarterly performance of -48.04%, while its annual performance rate touched -64.90%.
+The volatility ratio for the week stands at 11.67% while the volatility levels for the past 30 days are set at 12.16% for Affirm Holdings Inc. The simple moving average for the period of the last 20 days is 3.90% for AFRM stocks with a simple moving average of -69.37% for the last 200 days.

 Analysts’ Opinion of AFRM